How to Get a Japanese Phone Number | Online Contracts and More!

 Before going in, expect the whole process to take about 2 or 3 hours.
 Often, there will be no staff members who speak English.
 You can check if they have English-speaking staff members at specific stores ahead of time for docomo and SoftBank below.

-After you walk in, they’ll ask you various questions about what you want, your price range, if you would like a new phone with your phone number, the phone you want, and recommend contracts that fit your needs.
-Usually, they’ll scan your id and make copies while selling you on the various options and additional services.
+After you walk in, they’ll ask you various questions about what you want, your price range, and if you would like a new phone with your phone number and the phone you want, and they will recommend contracts that fit your needs.
+Usually, they’ll scan your ID and make copies while selling you the various options and additional services.

-Choose your contract, and give them the credit or debit card that you want to pay the administrative and monthly fee with.
-Then the staff will take your application and send it to the company, who will approve or sometimes deny your application.
+Choose your contract and give them the credit or debit card you want to use to pay the administrative and monthly fees.
+Then, the staff will take your application and send it to the company, which will approve or sometimes deny it.
 This process can take upwards of an hour, so be prepared to wait.

-If you’re approved, you now have a Japanese phone number!
-And a new phone if you choose a contract that comes with a phone.
+If you’re approved, you will now have a Japanese phone number and a new phone if you choose a contract with a phone.

 ↑ Go back to the table of contents